captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 That's probably why I don't like it.
-Oh!
+CIOh!
 Sorry!
 I didn't mean...
 ---
 ## ROBYN:
 No. No no. It's okay.
 I don't like poetry either.

 ---
 ## SHARON:
 You don't?

 ---
 ## ROBYN:
 I like mine.
 But I don't have a lot of patience for